ho-thanh-und/tp/docs/UserGuide.md

 *  `remark 1 r/Likes to code` Adds a remark (`Likes to code`) to the 1st person
 *  `remark 1 r/` Clears all remarks for the 1st person

+### Viewing job application statistics: 'viewstats'

+Displays the amount of applications for each role.

+Format: `viewstats`

 ### Exiting the program : `exit`

 Exits the program.